a close up of a computer screen with a triangle pattern

 9. Malaysia

-Thanks to its competitive rates, Malaysia shines as an economical choice for VA services.
+With its competitive rates, Malaysia shines as an economical choice for VA services.
 VAs in the Southeast Asian country are also benefiting from professional growth thanks to the government’s recent investment in digital skills development initiatives.

 The combination of governmental support and a skilled workforce positions Malaysia as an attractive destination for outsourcing virtual assistance.